MaedeZolanvari/ProteinBindingPredictor/model-training/README.md

 To integrate the `kiba_score_estimated` column into the training process:
 - I modified the loss function to assign higher weights to data points where `kiba_score_estimated` is `False`.
 I did this to ensures that more reliable data points are given greater importance during training.

-# Specifications regarding the regression task:

-> In this task, we are trying to estimate `kiba_score`, related files: [deep_learning.ipynb](deep_learning.ipynb) and [deep_learning-attention.ipynb](deep_learning-attention.ipynb)

-- I initially trained a **RandomForestRegressor** model.
-However, due to the dataset's size, training was prohibitively slow.
-- To improve efficiency, I transitioned to deep learning models and leveraged **GPU acceleration** for faster training.
-- I implemented **gradient clipping** to stabilize training and prevent exploding gradients.
-- Since the `kiba_score` is exteremly skewed, and the model uses **ReLU activations**, I employed **He Initialization** (`kaiming_uniform_`) for better weight initialization.
-- In some cases, the loss did not change across epochs.
-This was likely due to poor weight initialization, which can result in uniform or stuck gradients, preventing effective learning.

 # Specifications regarding the classification task: